TechRecruitNinja/documentation/README.md

     + [Deleting A Candidate](Deleting-Candidate)

-Refer to the [wiki](https://github.com/TechRecruitNinja/trn-documentation/wiki) page.
+Refer to the [wiki](https://github.com/TechRecruitNinja/documentation/wiki) page or [GH Pages](https://techrecruitninja.github.io/documentation/).

 Thank you.